formkit/docs-content/inputs/repeater.md

 formNode.setErrors( null, // no form errors,
   {
     // error on the repeater field:
-    'teamMembers': ['There was a problem with at least 1 of your team members.']
+    'teamMembers': ['There was a problem with 1 of your team members.']

     // error on a specific repeater item:
-    'teamMembers.1.email': ['emily@formkit.com may not be on more than 1 team'], }
+    'teamMembers.1.email': ['emily@formkit.com is already on a team.'], }
 )
 ```